jonxlegasa/nn-viewer/README.md

   - Coefficient comparison
   - Coefficient and solution error plots
   - Training loss curves (total, BC, PDE, supervised)
-- **Toggle data series visibility** - Control which series are visible across all plots
+- **Collapsible legend panel** - Toggle data series visibility with a hamburger menu (☰) that expands into toggle buttons
 - **Auto-hide empty plots** - Plots with no data are automatically hidden
 - **Reset button** - Restore sliders to their default values